 Incremental Method VS Decrement Method in Sample Weighing

-The weighing method is as follows: put a certain amount of solid samples into the weighing bottle, for example, it is required to weigh two 0.4000-0.6000 g samples, take about 1.2000 g samples into the bottle, cover the bottle cap, put the weighing bottle on the balance plate, and weigh it.
+The weighing method is as follows: Put a certain amount of solid samples into the weighing bottle.
+For example, it is required to weigh two 0.4000-0.6000 g samples, take about 1.2000 g samples into the bottle, cover the bottle cap, put the weighing bottle on the balance plate, and weigh it.
 Take out the weighing bottle above the container (generally beaker or conical bottle), incline the weighing bottle, open the bottle cap, tap the upper edge of the bottle with the clamp cap, and gradually pour out the sample.
-When it is estimated that it is enough for 0.4000g, slowly erect the weighing bottle with a tap on one side, so that there is no sample left at the bottle mouth, and gently cover the bottle cap (all these should be done above the container to prevent the loss of the sample ）, put it back on the balance plate and record the difference of reading.
+When it is estimated that it is enough for 0.4000g, slowly erect the weighing bottle with a tap on one side so that there is no sample left at the bottle mouth, and gently cover the bottle cap (all these should be done above the container to prevent the loss of the sample ）, put it back on the balance plate and record the difference of reading.
 If the weight is less than 0.4000g at one time, pour it again, but not too many times.
-If the poured sample exceeds the required value, it can not be put back with the help of the medicine spoon, only the weight can be discarded.
+If the poured sample exceeds the required value, it can not be put back with the help of the medicine spoon.
+Only weight can be discarded.
 Remove the sample according to the above method.
 The liquid sample can be weighed by the decrement method in a small drop bottle.

 Advantages and disadvantages of increment method and decrement method

-.
+We also wrote this article about sample weighing: Analysis of the Reasons for the Inaccurate Weighing of Samples in the Experiment.
 If you are interested, please click the link to browse.
 We also provide you laboratory crucibles in various styles.
-If you are interested in them, Please click the link below to enter the crucible product page.
+If you are interested in them, please click the link below to enter the crucible product page.